faraz9993/All_EIC_DevOps_Training/Day_17_Task.md

 http_port: 80
 ```

-### Al the tasks were successfully executed on the target machine as can be seen in the below image.
+### All the tasks were successfully executed on the target machine as can be seen in the below image.

 ![alt text](images/Day_17_Images/Image_11)